Cherokee Folklore Horror Tale “Spearfinger” Being Adapted for Film

 Recent Comments

+- jmeltzer on “It’s hard for a good man to be king” — Black Panther 1 min ago

-- SkeweredPenguin on The First Terminator Movie Gave Sarah Connor One of the Most Compelling Origin Stories 23 mins ago
+- wiredog on The First Terminator Movie Gave Sarah Connor One of the Most Compelling Origin Stories 16 mins ago

+- BillReynolds on Five Funny Books About Very Bad Witches 22 mins ago

+- swampyankee on Star Wars is Really a Cautionary Tale About Devoting All Technological Advancements to Death 34 mins ago

-- StanleyMay on Then We Came to the End: The Last Dark, by Stephen R. Donaldson 1 hour ago
+- swampyankee on Neither Allegory Nor Lion: Aslan and the Chronicles of Narnia 1 hour ago

-- Dean on “It’s hard for a good man to be king” — Black Panther 1 hour ago
+- clmd4moo on Cherokee Folklore Horror Tale “Spearfinger” Being Adapted for Film 1 hour ago

-- Zenon on “It’s hard for a good man to be king” — Black Panther 2 hours ago

-- Steven McMullan on “It’s hard for a good man to be king” — Black Panther 2 hours ago
+- JanaJansen on “It’s hard for a good man to be king” — Black Panther 2 hours ago

+- SkeweredPenguin on The First Terminator Movie Gave Sarah Connor One of the Most Compelling Origin Stories 4 hours ago

+- StanleyMay on Then We Came to the End: The Last Dark, by Stephen R. Donaldson 5 hours ago

-- Sunspear on “It’s hard for a good man to be king” — Black Panther 3 hours ago
+- Dean on “It’s hard for a good man to be king” — Black Panther 5 hours ago

-- Josh Pine on Star Wars is Really a Cautionary Tale About Devoting All Technological Advancements to Death 3 hours ago

-- excessivelyperky on Five Books Where Criminals Save the Day 3 hours ago